MichaelMullet/100-days-of-code/log.md

 **Today's progress**: Yes, I know I skipped another day.
 Work has been tough this week!
 Today I finished the structure and content of the product page.
 All I need is CSS styling!

 **Thoughts**: Sometimes it's hard to start coding because I know I'll be sucked in for hours if I'm not careful.

+### Day 14: June 13, Sunday

+**Today's progress**: I made light visual improvements and designed a logo for the site.

+**Thoughts**: I plan to go ahead with CSS in the coming days and work with flexbox for all of it.
+It has been tough to focus on coding recently, trying to balance everything in my schedule is hard.